0xelion/nzb-safeloader/README.md

 - 7z
 - [ParPar](https://github.com/animetosho/ParPar) (optional for redundancy)

+Note: Please use the master git branch for parpar and not the v0.3.0 that will not work!

 ## Configuration
 Just edit the configuration part in the `safeloader.sh` file.

 ## Todo list
-- Optional encryption
+- ~~Optional encryption~~
 - WinRAR support
-- More redundancy options
+- ~~More redundancy options~~
 - More obfuscation options
 - Compression options
 - Separated configuration file